MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-sql-migration-extension.md

 ms.date: 07/30/2021
 ---

-# Azure SQL Migration extension for Azure Data Studio (Preview)
+# Azure SQL Migration extension for Azure Data Studio (preview)

-The Azure SQL Migration extension for [Azure Data Studio](../what-is-azure-data-studio.md) enables you to use the new SQL Server assessment and migration capability in Azure Data Studio.
+The Azure SQL Migration extension for [Azure Data Studio](../what-is-azure-data-studio.md) enables you to use the SQL Server assessment and migration capability in Azure Data Studio.

 [!INCLUDE [database-migration-services-sql-mi-sql-vm](../../includes/database-migration-services-sql-mi-sql-vm.md)]